A Guide to bringing a Professional Negligence Claim.

 However, there are exceptions so if a solicitor prepared a will improperly or delayed in implementing instructions and drafting the will and the person who was making the will died then if beneficiaries of the will, as a consequence, failed to receive their legacy then that could be a case were the solicitor owed the beneficiaries a duty even though they were not his clients.

-It will be the case that responsibility is usually limited to the client; however, each circumstance must be examined to consider whether the requirements of reasonable foreseeability and proximity were not met.
+It will be the case that responsibility is usually limited to the client; however, each circumstance must be examined to consider whether or not the requirements of reasonable foreseeability and proximity were met.

 A professional may be held to owe a duty of care in tort when giving advice to a friend, although the parties had not agreed a contract, the solicitor may well owe a duty of care in tort relating to the advice even though there is no formal contract and the solicitor was providing a favour to a friend.